-Many of our clients often describe that they feel as though they are on “auto pilot” when they act out sexually.
+Many of our clients in sex addiction recovery describe that they feel as though they are on “auto-pilot” when they act out sexually.
 One moment they feel fine and the next they are online surfing porn sites.
 It can feel that overpowering and out of control.
 But when you begin to really pay attention to your compulsive sexual behavior patterns, you will learn to notice that there are sets of personal patterns or rituals that take place in order for you get finally get to the action of acting out.

 Imagine a batch of computer code that executes certain commands in order for a file to run properly.
 Can you see what your code is?
 What rules or beliefs are operating beneath your behavior and actions?
 How can you use that to learn more about your patterns so you can make better choices?

-An example… recently a client talked about several of his acting out patterns, specifically looking at online porn and escort sites.
+An example… recently a client in sex addiction recovery talked about several of his acting out patterns, specifically looking at online porn and escort sites.
 I asked him first where this happens.
 Was he at home?
 At work?
-His job allowed for him to work at home several days a week with a lot of autonomy.
-On these days his wife was at her work and his kids were in school.
+His job allowed him to work at home several days a week with a lot of autonomy.
+On these days, his wife was at her work and his kids were in school.
 He was home alone.
 He did not act out at work so we were able to first locate the optimal opportunity for him to act out — home alone.
 He wrote out the following sentence or truth statement:

 When I am home alone, I will act out sexually.

 I wanted to check this out with him to see how “true” this was.
 It turned out that he did not always act out when he was simply home alone.
 Sometimes he would have things to do to keep him occupied or focused.
 We delved into his being home alone and he was able to determine that he was more prone to act out when he did not have enough work to do or did not have a plan.
 He changed his truth statement to now read:

 When I am home alone and have unstructured time, I will act out sexually.